mactan-sc/knowledge-base/wiki/Troubleshooting.md

 - If the error is present, check your Lutris version.
 This is fixed in v0.5.11. https://lutris.net/downloads

-#### Warning: Downloading [exe file] failed
-- If you get download failed errors during installation for components such as `arial32.exe`, try toggling `Prefer system libraries` in Lutris to `On`.

 #### Library version errors during installation
 - If using a rolling release or bleeding edge distro, try toggling `Prefer system libraries` in Lutris to `On`.

-#### Installer Error Code 256
-- Set `Prefer system libraries` to `On` in global lutris options.
-- Inspect install log for failed winetricks downloads or sha256 mismatch, note the URL of the files being downloaded and its destination in winetricks' cache.
-- Download each file manually to its destination in winetricks' cache.
-- Use winetricks to ensure that the prefix is set to Win10 mode.
-- Proceed with lug-helper installer.

-#### Download hangs, followed by Install Failure error
-- As mentioned in our [Quick Start Guide](https://github.com/starcitizen-lug/knowledge-base/wiki/Quick-Start-Guide), be sure you are not changing the default install path in the RSI Launcher settings.
-If you wish to install the game elsewhere, put the entire wine prefix there instead.

-#### Error: *utf-8 codec can't decode byte 0x_ in position ___: invalid continuation byte*
-- Re-check your EAC workaround.
-Our [Helper](https://github.com/starcitizen-lug/lug-helper) can check it for you, or see the [manual instructions](Tips-and-Tricks#easy-anti-cheat-workaround) on our wiki.

 #### Lutris error: *Command exited with code 512*